terraform-cisco-modules/easy-imm/README.md

 If you would like to utilize Autocompletion, Help Context, and Error Validation, `(HIGHLY RECOMMENDED)` make sure the files all utilize the `.ezi.yaml` file extension.

-And Add the Following to YAML: Schemas in Visual Studio Code: Settings > Search for YAML: Schema: Click edit in `settings.json`.
+And Add the Following to `YAML: Schemas`.
+In Visual Studio Code: Settings > Settings > Search for `YAML: Schema`: Click edit in `settings.json`.
 In the `yaml.schemas` section:

 ```bash
 "https://raw.githubusercontent.com/terraform-cisco-modules/easy-imm/main/yaml_schema/easy-imm.json": "*.ezi.yaml"